cortexproject/cortex/README.md

 ## <a name="help"></a>Getting Help

-If you have any questions regarding Cortex, or on using Prometheus with Weave Cloud:
+If you have any questions regarding Cortex:

-- Ask a question on the <a href="https://weave-community.slack.com/messages/general/"> #weave-community</a> Slack channel.
-To invite yourself to the Weave Community Slack channel, visit https://cortexproject.github.io/community-slack/.
+- Ask a question on the [Cortex Slack channel](https://cloud-native.slack.com/messages/cortex/).
+To invite yourself to the CNCF Slack, visit http://slack.cncf.io/.
 - <a href="https://github.com/cortexproject/cortex/issues/new">File an issue.</a>
+Send an email to <a href="mailto:cortex-users@lists.cncf.io">cortex-users@lists.cncf.io</a>

 Your feedback is always welcome.